ScalaTest User Guide

 }

 You can, therefore, override withFixture to perform setup before and/or cleanup after invoking the test function.
-If you have cleanup to perform, you should invoke the test function inside a try block and perform the cleanup in a finally clause, because the exception that causes a test to fail will propagate through withFixture back to runTest.
-(In other words, if the test fails, the test function invoked by withFixture will throw an exception.)
+If you have cleanup to perform, you should invoke the test function inside a try block and perform the cleanup in a finally clause, in case an exception propagates back through withFixture.
+(If a test fails because of an exception, the test function invoked by withFixture will result in a Failed wrapping the exception.
+Nevertheless, best practice is to perform cleanup in a finally clause just in case an exception occurs.)

 The withFixture method is designed to be stacked, and to enable this, you should always call the super implementation of withFixture, and let it invoke the test function rather than invoking the test function directly.
-In other words, instead of writing “test()”, you should write “super.withFixture(test)”, like this:
+That is to say, instead of writing “test()”, you should write “super.withFixture(test)”, like this:

 // Your implementation